PechaKucha St Neots

 She publishes information and ideas for business owners on her blog and in many guest posts and interviews.

-Melina La Firenze is an artist living and working in St Neots.
+Melina La Firenze is an artist and philosophy teacher living and working in St Neots.
 Born in Italy and brought up in London.
 She is self-taught and has been a painter all her life.
-She has been making jewellery since 2000.
-Her paintings have been exhibited in London and Barcelona and are now available as prints.
+Her paintings have been exhibited in London and Barcelona.
+She curated a gallery in Barcelona.
+She has also done a wide range of restoration work; colour restorations of 16th century to modern paintings, and restorations of sculpture and furniture.

 Paul Muir is an artist and drama therapist, living and working in St Neots.
 Professionally trained at Newcastle Polytechnic, Leeds University and St Albans College of Art and Design.
 Paul now dedicates his time to portraying the beauty and meaning we experience in the people and landscapes we encounter.